FocalChord/Metrinom/README.md

 </p>
 </details>

 <details><summary> When trying to login, I get an "Invalid redirect URI" error.
 How can I fix this? </summary>
 <p>

-If you encounter this error
+If you encounter this error:

 ![Screen Shot 2020-05-24 at 5 59 53 PM](https://user-images.githubusercontent.com/31643423/82746854-6161e300-9de8-11ea-90f0-fbf782288650.png)